Curves on Heisenberg invariant quartic surfaces in projective 3-space: The Picard group

 Since and we have that $\discr{\pic{X}}=-2^9$. \end{proof}

-\begin{coro} The Picard group of a very generic Heisenberg invariant quartic $X$ is generated by the 320 conics. \end{coro} \begin{proof} By \lemmaref{lemma:configuration}, some set of 16 conics on $X$ correspond to the 16 conics of \remref{rem:16conics}.
+\begin{corollary} The Picard group of a very generic Heisenberg invariant quartic $X$ is generated by the 320 conics. \end{corollary} \begin{proof} By \propref{prop:configuration}, some set of 16 conics on $X$ correspond to the 16 conics of \remref{rem:16conics}.
 Let $P \subseteq \pic{X}$ be the sublattice generated by these 16 conics on $X$.
 Because $\discr{P}=\discr{\pic{X}}$, the index of $P$ in $\pic{X}$ is equal to 1, that is $P=\pic{X}$. \end{proof}

 The proof of the corollary shows that (in some basis) the lattice structure of the Picard group of a very generic Heisenberg invariant quartic is given by the matrix $M$ in \remref{rem:16conics}.